juniormusasizi61/Water-level-management-system-project/README.md

 **Acknowledgements**
-Sensor Integration: Thanks to Arduino for their sensor integration support and great thanks to our project coordinator Mr. Engineer Baino for his endless support and guidance as we work towards archieving the objectives of our project.
+Sensor Integration: Thanks to Arduino for their sensor integration support and great thanks to our project co-ordinator Mr. Engineer Baino for his endless support and guidance as we work towards archieving the objectives of our project.

 For support, reach out to:
-alvinnahereza@gmail.com
-juniormusasizi6@gmail.com
-arindaj33@gmail.com
-mutsakaemmason@gmail.com
-mayaj5424@gmail.com
+alvinnahereza@gmail.com ,  juniormusasizi6@gmail.com ,  arindaj33@gmail.com ,  mutsakaemmason@gmail.com ,  mayaj5424@gmail.com